Building for Trust, Transparency, and Collaboration

 Another reason I joined AudioEye was the company’s willingness to fix some of the things that weren’t working for members of the disability community — and be more transparent about the benefits, use cases, and target audiences of each solution.

-Take our Visual Toolkit, for example.
+Take our Accessibility Help Desk, for example.

 One of the most polarizing topics in the disability community today is the way some companies promote accessibility widgets or overlays as a silver bullet to “solve” accessibility for every user.